 Moist is a pretty universally hated word, right?
 Gross, I just looked it up and it stems from the Latin word for mouldy.
 I’m never using it for food again.
 Let’s go ahead and say that this cornbread is not dry instead.
 I can’t think of a good synonym.
-Graham is playing me a song right now and it’s so nice (have a listen, but skip the first 30 seconds).
+Graham is playing me a song right now and it’s so nice (have a listen).
 I’m distracted.

-A quick note on corn – it’s often genetically modified, so if that’s something you don’t like, look for some nice organic stuff.
+A quick note on conventionally grown corn – it’s often genetically modified and one of the most heavily sprayed crops in conventional farming, so if that’s something you don’t like, look for some nice organic stuff.
 Organic cornmeal is pretty easy to find and it’s not expensive.

 Let’s connect!
 If you liked this recipe, make sure to leave a comment below, I love hearing from you!
 Tag me on instagram @occasionallyeggs and #occasionallyeggs so I can see what you’re making, and stay in touch via facebook, pinterest, and bloglovin.